dummy-stuff/hack-n-write/README.md

 Hack n' Write is an event created to support the HacktoberFest mission of getting more people into open source.

 ## Timeline
 Hack n' Write 2020 runs from the 13th to the 31st of October 2020.
-It starts with a 2 day event from the 13th to the 15th.
+It starts with an event on the 13th.
 PRs can be made from the 13th to the 31st.

 ## Benefits
 Everyone who partipates and makes 4 PRs and above will receive the standard HacktoberFest T-Shirt with some Dev.to swag on the side.